-FRANCIS DRAKE was the son of Edmund Drake, a sailor, and born near Tavistock in Devonshire, in the year 1545.
-He was the eldest of twelve sons, and brought up at the expence, and under the care of Sir John Hawkins, a kinsman.
-At the age of 18, he was made purser of a ship trading to Biscay; at 20 he went a voyage to Guinea; and at 22, had the honour to be made Captain of the Judith.
-In that capacity hi was in the harbour of St. John de Usloa, in the Gulph of Mexico, where he behaved with great gallantry, under Sir John Hawkins, when tha eminent Commander was so treacherously used by the Spaniards; and he returned to Englane with great reputation, though not worth a groat.

-Upon this he conceived a design of making reprisals on the King of Spain; which, according to some, was put into his head by the Minister of his ship; and to be sure, says Dr. Campbell, is sea-divinity the case was clear.
-The King c Spain's subjects had undone Mr. Drake, and there: fore he was entitled to take the best and readier satisfaction he could obtain of his enemies.
-This scheme of his was so acceptable to the public, the he no sooner made his design known, than he ha numbers of volunteers ready to accompany him Accordingly he made his first expedition in 1570 with two ships; and the next year with one only in which he returned safe, if not with all the ac vantages that he expected.
-But there is no as count of what he performed in these voyages.
+PRANCIS DRAKE was the son of Edmund Drake, a sailor, and born near Tavistock in Devonshire, in the year 1545.
+He was the eldest of twelve sons, and brought up at the expence. and under the care of Sir John Hawkins, a kinsman.
+At the age of 18, he was made purser of a ship trading to Biscay; at 20, he went a voyage to Guinea; and at 22, had the honour to be made Captain of the Judith.
+In that capacity he was in the harbour of St. John de Usloa, in the Gulph of Mexico, where he behaved with great gallantry, under Sir John Hawkins, when that eminent Commander was so treacherously used by the Spaniards; and he returned to England with great reputation, though not worth a groat.
+Upon this he conceived a design of making reprisals on the King of Spain; which, according to some, was put into his head by the Minister of his ship; and to be sure, says Dr. Campbell, in sea-divinity the case was clear.
+The King of Spain's subjects had undone Mr. Drake, and therefore he was entitled to take the best and readiest satisfaction he could obtain of his enemies.
+This scheme of his was so acceptable to the public, that he no sconer made his design known, than he had numbers of volunteers ready to accompany him.
+Accordingly he made his first expedition in 1570, with two ships; and the next year with one only, in which he returned safe, if not with all the advantage; that he expected.
+But there is no account of what he performed in these voyages.

-Gaptain Drake soon after laid the plan of a more nportant design, with respect both to himself and his enemies.
-This he put in execution on the 4th of May, 1572; on which day he sailed from lymouth, himself in a ship called the Pascha, of 0 tons burthen, and his brother John, in the wan, of 25 tons.
-In both vessels he had 73 men nd boys, with provisions for a year, together with ufficient artillery and ammunition; and also three innaces, framed in such a manner, as to be put ogether wherever he might have occasion for nem. ' And with these ships he hoped to make ood the losses he had sustained from the Spaniards 1 the West Indies.
-'He had so prosperpus' a voyge, that on the 28th of June he had sight of juadalupe; and sailing between that island and ominica, towards the continent, he directed his ourse towards a bay, which, in a former voyage, e had called Port Pheasant.
-Here he arrived on he 12th of July, and having moored his ships, t the carpenters to work to frame the pinnaces. he next day there came into the same bay, an nglish bark, of the Isle of Wight, commanded y Captain James Rawse, with a caraval and a uop with oars, which he had taken from the paniards.
-Rawse, who had several men on board hat had sailed with Drake on ha former voyage, leing informed of his designs against the Spaniards was willing to join with him; and Drake, upon prtain conditions, admitted them.
+aptain Drake soon after laid the plan of a more prtant design, with respect both to himself and s enemies.
+This he put in execution on the of May, 1572; on which day he sailed from houth, himself in a ship called the Pascha, of tons butthen, and his brother John, in the in, of 25 tons.
+In both vessels he had 73 men boys, with provisions for a year, together with cient artillery and ammunition; and also three faces, framed in such a manner, as to be put ther wherever he might have occasion for And with these ships he hoped to make the losses he had sustained from the Spaniards le West Indies.
+He had so prosperous a voythat on the 28th of June he had sight of dalupe; and sailing between that island and inica, towards the continent, he directed his se towards a bay, which, in a former voyage, ad called Port Pheasant.
+Here he arrived on 2th of July, and having moored his ships, ne carpenters to work to frame the pinnaces. next day there came into the same bay, an sh bark, of the Isle of Wight, commanded aptain James Rawse, with a caraval and a with oars, which he had taken from the liards.
+Rawse, who had several men on board had sailed with Drake on a former voyage, informed of his designs against the Spaniards willing to join with him; and Drake, upon in conditions, admitted them.